gdm413229/swwmgz_m/ExtendedLore.md

 as "a fountain of innovation".
 A major part of the technology used at the time comes from here, they were the first to kickstart FTL travel, along with safe teleportation energy ("after the UAC first fucked it up", according to the founder).
+The labs once faced controversy due to the failure of the army funded "Red Oni" Supersoldier project (UnSX 4 backstory).
 Recently, they've started the Demolitionist program in order to develop AI-driven combat bots to defend Earth from invaders (SWWM GZ).
-The labs will face yet more controversy later on after the army funded "Red Oni" Supersoldier project pops up (UnSX 4 backstory).

 Another main export of Akari Labs is their "Adopt a Maid-Bot" service.
 It is entirely free, and guaranteed to provide the perfect maid for each person.
 From